-In order to compensate for this apparent anomaly, this report substitutes the average yearly number of Y17 reports from the prior 10 years for Texas in place of the 2016 count of Texas Y17s in the scaling calculations.
-The average number of Y17 coded death certificates from the previous 10 years is 7.6.
+To compensate for this apparent anomaly, this report substitutes the average yearly number of Y17 reports from the prior 10 years for Texas, in place of the 2016 and 2017 count of Texas Y17s in the scaling calculations.
+The average number of Y17-coded death certificates from the previous 10 years is 7.6.

-Since the release of the previous annual report, additional records have been entered into the CPSC databases; therefore, the resulting initial categorization for 2015 through 2016 has been recalculated and is presented in Tables A.1.a through A.1.b.
+Since the release of the previous annual report, additional records have been entered into the CPSC databases; therefore, the resulting initial categorization for 2016 through 2017 has been recalculated and is presented in Tables A.1.a through A.1.b.

-Table A.1.a: Initial Categorization for 2015 Data
+Table A.1.a: Initial Categorization for 2016 Data